bitcoin/bips/bip-update-process.md

-BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g., by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the authors working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
-The BIP editors should delay number assignment when they perceive a proposal being met with lack of interest: number assignment facilitates the distributed discussion of ideas, but before a proposal garners some interest in the bitcoin community, there is no need to refer to it by a number.
+BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g., by generating substantial public discussion and commentary from diverse contributors, by independent Bitcoin projects working on adopting the proposal, or by the authors working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
+The BIP editors should delay number assignment when they perceive a proposal being met with lack of interest: number assignment facilitates the distributed discussion of ideas, but before a proposal garners some interest in the Bitcoin community, there is no need to refer to it by a number.

 Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too